Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

-MPB predominantly disperses from stands only after most large-diameter trees are killed.
-The vast majority of these emigrants die on their journey, either due to an Allee effect or a low energetic condition at their destination.
+Mountain pine beetle predominantly disperses from stands only after most large-diameter trees are killed.
+The vast majority of these emigrants die on their journey due abiotic elements or an inability to find a suitable host tree.
+Beetles that do survive may be less likely to attack suitable host trees, given the low energetic conditions resulting from a long flight \citep{jones2020mechanisms}.
 Since stand-dependent dispersal and the associated mortality are somewhat obscure features of MPB dynamics, we will take a moment to discuss supporting evidence.

-There are several potential explanations for stand-dependent dispersal.
-One hypothesis suggests that MPB is simply unable to aggregate effectively on small and medium-sized trees, putatively due to chemosensory constraints.
-Field data support this --- MPB primarily attacks small trees when they are adjacent to large trees \citep{mitchell1991analysis, preisler1993colonization}, analogously to how MPB attacks nonhost trees only when they are adjacent to heavily-infested host trees \citep{amman1985mountain, huber2009successful}.
-Further, studies have shown large trees have higher monoterpene concentrations, which may be the main determinant of whether pioneer female beetles initiate an attack \citep{boone2011efficacy, seybold2006pine}.
-A secondary explanation considers how beetle infestations alter the forest microclimate \citep{bartos1989microclimate, amman1998silvicultural}.
-As stands are thinned, increased wind disrupts MPB aggregation pheromone plumes, and increased light may induce MPB to fly.
-A final hypothesis claims that beetle stand-dependent dispersal is a behavioral adaptation that maximizes inclusive fitness.
-Large trees have thicker phloem leading to high per capita fecundity, so lineages that seek out large trees may have higher geometric fitness than their less-risky competitors, despite the high probability of dispersal mortality.
-To our knowledge, this explanation has not yet been explored by the literature.
+The most likely explanataion for stand-dependent dispersal is chemosensory constraints: MPB is simply unable to sense and aggregate on small and medium-sized trees.
+Multiple lines of evidence support this explanation --- MPB primarily attacks small or non-host trees when they are adjacent to large host trees \citep{mitchell1991analysis, preisler1993colonization, amman1985mountain, huber2009successful}, and studies have shown large trees have higher monoterpene concentrations, which may be the main determinant of whether pioneer female beetles initiate an attack \citep{boone2011efficacy, seybold2006pine, howe2022landscape}.

-We propose that stand-dependent dispersal in beetles is best explained by the chemical-sensing hypothesis, i.e., beetles are less effective at mass attacking small trees.
-This tentative conclusion was reached by a process of elimination.
-The problem with the microclimate hypothesis is that there is a time lag between a beetle infestation and biotic forest thinning.
-Most MPB-killed trees don't fall down for 5-20 years \citep{lewis2006rate, hansen2014forest}, and most don't lose their needles for 2--7 years \citep{klutsch2009stand, audley2021dynamics}, but the populations crashes occur 1--2 years after infestations have peaked (Fig.\,\ref{fig:sample_time_series}).
-The inclusive fitness hypothesis is unlikely because disperses face significant mortality, and because beetles have positive expected fitness when they do successfully kill medium-sized trees (Fig.\,\ref{fig:fitness_across_dbh}).